-- You place your order for our Service on the Site by pressing the ‘Submit your order’ button.
-This button appears at the ‘Complete checkout’ page after you have provided your card details.
+- You place your order for our Service on the Site by pressing the ‘Submit order’ button.
+This button appears at the ‘Checkout’ page after you have provided your card details.
 Before placing your order, the check-out process will give you the opportunity to review and, if necessary, make amendments to your order;

 - After you have submitted your order, you will see an on-screen acknowledgement that your order is complete.
 We will also send you an e-mail acknowledging that we have received your order and confirming the details of your order including the total cost of your order.

 - We accept your order and therefore the contract is made between you and us.
 The contract will be concluded in English.

 5 PRICES AND PAYMENT

 - 5.1 The prices for the Service quoted on the Site include VAT and are quoted in GBP (£).
 Any price quoted on the Site for our Service is for access to that Service for a period of 12 months only.
 We may extend the duration of this period at our sole discretion and will provide you with reasonable notice of any such extension.

 - 5.2 We will provide to you, by displaying on screen, details of the total cost your annual subscription before you submit any pay for your order.
 In accordance with paragraph 1.9 of these Terms, your subscription to the Service will automatically renew every 12 months unless you provide to us written notice to terminate in accordance with that paragraph.